gazebosim/gz-mujoco/sdformat_mjcf_utils/README.md

-# Tools for converting between SDFormat and MJCF
+# Utils for converting between MJCF and SDFormat

 To start development, create a python3 virtual environment, upgrade pip and install dm-control